cameronhill1/Skill-of-Living/recs.md

 - **Your Money or Your Life, Dominguez / Tilford / Robin** -

+- [**How To Get Hired, Sivers (Article)**](https://sivers.org/gethired){:target=_"blank"} - If you decide you want to work with an existing company rather than start your own, focus on being phenomenal and actually having great skills, and then use this article.

 - **Good to Great + Turning Goals to Results, Collins** -

 - **Principles, Dalio** -